bilgino/angularforddd/README.md

 In general, using rich domain models means more entities than services.
 Building rich domain models is a major objective in object-oriented design.

-**» Domain Model**<br/>
+**» Domain Model (Aggregates)**<br/>

-The domain model entity class contains data and domain-related behavior modeled around business logic.
+The domain model entities contain data and domain-related behavior modeled around business logic.
-In terms of DDD and CQRS, the domain model entity class is an aggregate that contains only write operations that result in state changes.
+In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.

-Domain model entity class in the TypeScript syntax (CQS):
+TypeScript domain model entity (CQS):

 ```
 class Order {